AincradOT/platform/docs/golden-path.md

 Platform responsibilities and project responsibilities are kept separate.

+**Platform layer owns:**
+* Organization structure (folders, projects)
-* The platform layer owns the organisation shape, shared state and CI identities.
+* Shared state bucket and CI identities
-* Application and service repositories own their own infrastructure inside the boundaries the platform defines.
+* Secret Manager API enablement
+* GitHub organization settings (optional)

+**Application repositories own:**
+* Application-specific compute resources (VMs, containers)
+* Database infrastructure (Cloud SQL instances, self-hosted databases)
+* Backup buckets for application data
+* DNS records for their services
+* Application secrets (created in Secret Manager)
+* Application-specific networking and storage

 This reduces blast radius and stops every repo from becoming a second platform implementation.

+The platform provides projects and Secret Manager API enablement.
+Applications provision their own databases, backup buckets, and manage the complete lifecycle including credentials and retention policies.

 ### Single platform repository

-There is one repository for platform platform, for example:
+There is one repository for platform infrastructure, for example:

-* `platform-platform`
+* `platform`

-This repository contains two Terraform roots:
+This repository contains Terraform roots organized by lifecycle:

-* `cloud` for GCP organisation, environment projects, state, secrets and CI identities
+* `0-bootstrap` - Creates bootstrap project and GCS state bucket (local backend initially)
+* `1-org` - Creates organizational folders and shared services project
+* `2-environments` - Creates dev and production environment projects
-* `github` for GitHub organisation settings, core repositories, teams and branch protections
+* `3-github` - GitHub organization settings, teams, and organization secrets

-Application repositories depend on `platform-platform`.
+Application repositories depend on the platform repository.
 They do not modify it.

 ### Remote state for everything except bootstrap

 All non bootstrap Terraform roots use a shared GCS bucket for state.

 * 0-bootstrap uses a local backend to create the bucket.
-* 1-foundation, 2-environments and all application roots use the GCS backend.
+* 1-org, 2-environments and all application roots use the GCS backend.
 * Each root uses a unique prefix in the bucket to isolate state.

 State is treated as an internal implementation detail, not something developers touch directly.
 Access is restricted to org administrators who run terraform.